-Children/Adolescents - Enrollees under the age of 21.
+Children/Adolescents - Enrollees under the age of twenty-one (21).

-Children's Medical Services Network - A primary care case management program for children from birth through age twenty (20) with special health care needs, administered by the Department of Health for physical health services and the Department of Children and Families for behavioral health.
+Children's Medical Services Network - A primary care case management program for children under the age of twenty-one (21) with special health care needs, administered by the Department of Health for physical health services and the Department of Children and Families for behavioral health.